saluumaa/Skill-Sail-Site/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank everyone contributed the completion of this project, especially thanks to Cindy Shin who is the owner of the original design
+I would like to thank everyone contributed the completion of this project, especially thanks to (<a href="https://www.behance.net/adagio07">Cindy Shin</a>) who is the owner of ther original design<a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">

 <p align="right">(<a href="#readme-top">back to top</a>)</p>